 The yarn is an advanced package management software for Node.js applications.
 It is a fast, secure, and reliable alternative that any other Nodejs package manager’s.
 I have installed latest Node.js on Ubuntu and Debian systems.

-This tutorial contains three ways to install Yarn on Ubuntu, Debian, and LinuxMint systems.
-Use one of the following ways:
+This tutorial contains three methods to install Yarn on Ubuntu, Debian, and LinuxMint systems.
+Use one of the following methods:

 Method 1 – Install Yarn using NPM

 Yarn package is available to install with NPM.
 You can simply use npm command as following to install Yarn globally.
 To install yarn for current project only just remove -g option from command.

 sudo npm install yarn -g

 Check installed version:

 Method 2 – Install Yarn using Script